 Dr. Maria Escolar

 Dr. Maria Escolar is a world-renowned pediatrician, clinical professor, and researcher, specialized in pediatric neurodevelopmental disabilities.
 She is the Founder and Director of the Program for the Study of Neurodevelopment in Rare Disorders (NDRD) at Children’s Hospital of the University of Pittsburgh Medical Center (UPMC).
-This clinic offers comprehensive neurodevelopment assessments and treatment plans that span several therapeutic disciplines, ranging from hearing tests to physical therapy and palliative care for those affected by Krabbe disease.
+This clinic offers comprehensive neurodevelopment assessments and treatment plans that span several therapeutic disciplines, ranging from hearing tests to physical therapy and Specialized and supportive care for individuals with a serious illness with the goal of offering an improved quality of life, not only for the patient but the family as well. for those affected by Krabbe disease.
 Dr. Escolar provides clinical services and expertise to more than 150 patients affected by this disease.

 In 2010, to keep research moving forward in Krabbe disease, Dr. Escolar formed the Krabbe Translational Research Network (KTRN).
 The KTRN has successfully brought together many individuals, from a wide range of disciplines and institutions across the globe, to collaborate, share data, and accelerate new treatments or a cure for Krabbe disease.
 Together, they develop better ways of understanding, diagnosing, and treating Krabbe disease.
 To read an in-depth review of Dr. Escolar’s training and work, please visit the Children’s Hospital of UPMC.